The KEDI Journal of Educational Policy seeks to publish research that makes a significant

 3. Specifications for Manuscripts

-The preferred style guide for the KEDI Journal of Educational Policy is explained in the Fifth Edition
+The preferred style guide for the KEDI Journal of Educational Policy is explained in the Sixth Edition

 The document size should be 8 1/2 x 11 – inches

 The manuscript should be double-spaced with 1-inch margins on all sides